 The academic year is divided into three terms of 11, 10 and 9 weeks respectively.
 The first term commences on the first Monday of March.
-There is a two-week vacation between First and Second Terms and a threeweek vacation between Second and Third Terms.
-Examinations for students in thirty-week courses are held one week after the cessation of lectures.
+There is a two-week vacation between First and Second Terms and a three-week vacation between Second and Third Terms.